 The steps for setting up your website will vary depending on your theme, so it is recommended that you choose a theme first, then finding specific instructions for that theme.
 For example, if you chose a Fit Web Themes WordPress theme, you can find instructions linked above.

-Pro Tips for WordPress for Beginners
+Pro Tips for Beginner WordPress Users

 WordPress for beginners can be challenging as there is a learning curve.
 To help ensure your new website meets form and function, there are some things to keep in mind, including aligning themes to your brand, keeping the design clean, and making sure your site is secure.